bashtage/ng-numpy-randomstate/README.md

 **Note:** it might work with other versions but only tested with these versions.

-So far all development has been on Linux.
-It has been tested (in a limited manner, mostly against crashes and build failures) on Linux 32 and 64-bit, as well as OSX 10.10, PC-BSD 10.2 (should also work on Free BSD) and Windows (Python 3.5).
+All development has been on 64-bit Linux, and it is regularly tested on Travis-CI.
+The library is occasionally tested on Linux 32-bit,  OSX 10.10, PC-BSD 10.2 (should also work on Free BSD) and Windows (Python 2.7/3.5, both 32 and 64-bit).

 Basic tests are in place for all RNGs.
 The MT19937 is tested against NumPy's implementation for identical results.
+It also passes NumPy's test suite.

 ## Installing